-Cranford man William Parisio, 23, was indicted early this morning by a Union County Grand Jury in the March 13 murder of his girlfriend, 22-year-old Pamela Schmidt.
+Cranford man William Parisio, 23, was indicted early this morning by a Union County Grand Jury in the March 13 of his girlfriend, 22-year-old Pamela Schmidt.

-Following the homicide, it was rumored that Parisio had been under the influence of "bath salts" – a drug that has since become illegal through Pamela's Law – at the time of the murder.
+Following the homicide, it was rumored that Parisio had been under the influence of – a drug that has since become illegal through Pamela's Law – at the time of the murder.
 Toxicology reports, however, prove otherwise.

 "Toxicology reports revealed no presence of the substance in the defendant following his arrest," Union County Prosecutor Theodore Romankow said in a press release Friday.